andreasvarga/MatrixPencils.jl/docs/src/index.md

 ## Future plans

-The collection of tools will be extended by adding new functionality, such as tools for the manipulation of regular pencils (e.g., reduction to forms with finite-infinite separated eigenvalues or to a block-diagonal structure), manipulation of structured linear pencils with application to polynomial and rational matrices, etc.
+The collection of tools will be extended by adding new functionality, such as tools for the manipulation of regular pencils (e.g., reduction to a block-diagonal structure, eigenvalue assignment), manipulation of structured linear pencils with application to polynomial and rational matrices, etc.

 ## Release Notes

+### Version 0.2.0

+This release include a new tool for finite-infinite eigenvalue splitting of a regular pencil and substantial improvements of the modularization and interfaces of implemented basic pencil operations.

 ### Version 0.1.0